-To identify highly sensitive individuals and as a safety precaution, it is recommended that a scratch, prick or puncture test using a drop of the extract concentrate be performed prior to initiating intradermal testing.
+Prick or Puncture Test: To identify highly sensitive individuals and as a safety precaution, it is recommended that a prick or puncture test using a drop of 10,000 BAU/mL extract be performed prior to initiating intradermal testing.
+If this test is negative, a second prick/puncture test may be performed using a 100,000 BAU/mL extract.
 Prick tests are performed by placing a drop of extract on the skin and piercing through the drop into the skin with a slight lifting motion.
-Puncture testing is performed by placing a drop of extract concentrate on the skin and puncturing the skin through the drop with a small needle such as a Prick Lancetter.
-Fifteen minutes after puncture is made the diameter of wheal and erythema reactions are measured, and the sensitivity class of the patient determined by the table presented at end of Diagnosis Section.
+Puncture tests are performed by placing a drop of extract concentrate on the skin and piercing the skin through the drop with a small needle such as a Prick Lancetter.
+Fifteen minutes after puncture is made the diameter of wheal and erythema reactions are measured, and the sensitivity class of the patient determined by Table 3.
 Less sensitive individuals (Class 0 to 1+) can be tested intradermally with the recommended dilutions of the extract concentrate (See intradermal testing instructions).